AWS VPC 101

-- Instance A and B both living in the same subnet so by default, the routing table is the first check and the routing table automatically has a default route associated with it to route to all traffic within the overall CIDR of the VPC.
+- Instance A and B both live in the same subnet so by default, the routing table is the first check and the routing table automatically has a default route associated with it to route to all traffic within the overall CIDR of the VPC.

-- Next, it hits the ARP (Address Resolution Protocol) table, the outbound portion of the firewall, a source and destination check occurs, which is a configurable option within AWS.
+- Next, it hits the ARP (Address Resolution Protocol) table, the outbound portion of the firewall, and a source and destination check occurs, which is a configurable option within AWS.

 - Then it hits the outbound security group which, by default, the outbound security group is wide open.
 All traffic is allowed out.

-- It then goes over to the other instance and checks the inbound security group, a second source and destination check and then hits the firewall before the packet flows into instance B.
+- It then goes over to the other instance and checks the inbound security group, a second source, and destination check, and then hits the firewall before the packet flows into instance B.